JoinCODED/flutter_m2_intro_to_widgets/01_Profile_Page.md

-2. After that, we will remove all codes that inside **main.dart**, then we will copy the code down, and paste it inside **main.dart** file.
+2. After that, we will remove the code that is inside **main.dart**, then we will copy the code down, and paste it inside **main.dart** file.

 ```dart
 import 'package:flutter/material.dart';